Brianon97/theptapp/README.md

 - This is a known issue with Font Awesome's CSS.
 - The validator complains because none isn't a valid transform value in the CSS spec.
 However, Font Awesome's JavaScript handles this at runtime by setting the actual --fa-rotate-angle CSS variable to a real value like 45deg.
 - All modern browsers (Chrome, Firefox, Safari, Edge) support and render it correctly
-- No, you can't fix it—it's in the external Font Awesome library
+- This error was unable to be fixed as its in the external Font Awesome library.
 - Changing it would break the library's functionality This warning is cosmetic and doesn't impact user experience